VR51/host-flash/readme.txt

 #
 ###

-This program needs either 'dialog' or 'whiptail' as well as 'wget' and 'sed' to be installed in your computer.
+This program needs either 'dialog' or 'whiptail' as well as 'wget', 'sed', 'zip' and 'p7zip' to be installed in your computer.
+Host Flash will tell you if any of those programs are missing.
 Many Linux systems have them installed.
 If your computer does not have them installed you can install them using your package manager or via the command line by issuing a command similar to sudo apt-get install dialog whiptail wget sed

 This software is known to work on Linux systems.
 It may work on other Unix based systems too.
 It was developed on Kubuntu.